 BJP dismisses leadership change rumours in UP, praises Adityanath’s ‘unparalleled’ handling of Covid

-Since Adityanath became the chief minister in 2017, this was the first time that such meetings were held in the presence of senior BJP leaders and ministers.
+This is the first time that senior BJP leaders and ministers participated in review meetings since Adityanath became the chief minister in 2017.

-Bharatiya Janata Party Vice President Radha Mohan Singh on Tuesday dismissed speculation of a leadership change in Uttar Pradesh and called the Adityanath-led government’s handling of the coronavirus pandemic “unparalleled”, PTI reported.
+Bharatiya Janata Party Vice President Radha Mohan Singh on Tuesday dismissed speculation that Adityanath would be removed as Uttar Pradesh chief minister and claimed that the state government’s handling of the coronavirus pandemic was “unparalleled”, PTI reported.

-Singh and BJP’s National General Secretary (organisation) BL Santhosh were on a three-day visit to state capital Lucknow for “review” meetings.
-Since Adityanath became the chief minister in 2017, this was the first time that such meetings were held in the presence of senior BJP leaders and ministers, according to The Indian Express.
+Singh and BJP’s National General Secretary (organisation) BL Santhosh were on a three-day visit to state capital Lucknow for review meetings.
+This is the first time that senior BJP leaders and ministers participated in such meetings since Adityanath became the chief minister in 2017, according to The Indian Express.

 This meeting by the top leaders came ahead of the 2022 Assembly elections in Uttar Pradesh and after the saffron party’s poorer than expected performance in the panchayat elections held last month.
 The Adityanath government has faced severe criticism for failing to tackle the second wave of the pandemic effectively, with images of bodies of Covid patients floating in rivers or buried in sand along riverbeds triggering outrage.
 Several BJP ministers and MLAs have also voiced grievances against their own government.